-Laboratory analyzes on admission are shown in Table 1.
-Malignant cells were detected by cytological analysis of ascites.
-ECG showed sinus rhythm, right bundle branch block and q in D2, D3 and aVF.
+showed sinus rhythm, right bundle branch block, and q in D2, D3, and aVF.
 A chest X-ray showed a banded, oblique shadow between the middle and lower left lung fields.

 Abdominal ultrasonography showed an enlarged, inhomogeneous liver with multiple heteroechoic lesions with a hypoechoic halo.
-Ascites is present in the abdomen, as well as diffuse edema of the mesentery.
+Ascites was present in the abdomen, as well as diffuse edema of the mesentery.
 Along the anterior abdominal wall, hypoechoic oval changes with a diameter of 11 mm were visualized.

-Computed tomography (CT) of the abdomen and pelvis was performed before admission to our Clinic.
+CT of the abdomen and pelvis was performed before admission to our clinic.
 The findings indicated hepatomegaly, liver steatosis, as well as multiple secondary deposits in the liver.
-Ascites and numerous cystic necrotic peritoneal implants are present, predominantly along the anterior and lateral abdominal wall.
+Ascites and numerous cystic necrotic peritoneal implants were present, predominantly along the anterior and lateral abdominal wall.
 The colon and rectum were without signs of infiltration, with transverse colon diverticulum and bilateral iliac lymphadenopathy.
 In addition to the above, an infrarenal aortic aneurysm was detected.

 Esophagogastroduodenoscopy showed hyperemia of the antral mucosa with suspicious areas of focal atrophy, hiatus hernia and angiodysplasia of the D2 part of the duodenum, 5 mm in diameter.
 Pathohistological findings of gastric biopsies indicated reactive gastropathy of the antral mucosa.
-H. pylori status is negative.
+H. pylori status was negative.